What is French Roast Coffee?

 How does It Taste?

-While there is a lot of variety between French roast coffees, there are some similarities in the tastes as well.
-The temperature is high enough with a typical French roast that it brings the oils to the surface of the bean, giving an actual roasted, almost smoky flavor to the coffee itself.
+While there is a lot of variety between French roast coffees, there are some similarities in the taste as well.
+The temperature is high enough with a typical French roast that it brings the oils to the surface of the bean, giving a roasted, smoky flavor to the coffee itself.

 French roasts can also feature lighter elements, too, like berry or citrus aromas, in spite of the dark roasting process.
 And French roasts from Indonesia, especially from Sumatra, often have an earthy, mushroom-like umami flavor that sets off the dark brown roasting level beautifully.